 These roads are quite crude.
 You still need a four-wheel-drive vehicle to get over them.
 However, if the Kingdom had not invaded those villages, these roads would not be there.
 The Holy Spirit draws men into the Church.
 There they bond into loving, caring communities.
 These churches become natural focal points for community action projects.
 Leadership gifts discovered and developed in the church are put to use for the good of the whole community.
-The Kingdom is thus striking back.
-The lame are beginning to walk-and they're getting better roads on which to do it.
+Thus, the Kingdom is striking back.
+The lame are beginning to walk -- and they're getting better roads on which to do it.

 On October 19, 1986, a flash flood hit parts of the island of La Gonave.
 Torrents of water went rushing down mountain gullies, smashing into villages on the seashore.
 The flood ravaged two towns with Nazarene churches, Anse-a-Galets and Trou Jacques.
 Among the dead and missing were 19 Nazarenes.
 Some bodies swept out to sea were never recovered.

-We were also able to send several boxes of used clothing left earlier by people on Work and Witness teams.
+We were also able to send several boxes of used clothing left earlier by people on Nazarene Mission Teams.
 Having this clothing on hand was providential.
 Restrictive tariffs and stiff regulations try to protect jobs in Haiti's small clothing industry.
 So it is difficult to ship used clothing to Haiti.
 However, Nazarene visitors to Haiti often empty their suitcases before leaving.
 The only clothes many work team members take home are what they are wearing.
 Their generosity gives us supplies of used clothing for emergencies such as this flood.

 The food, clothing, and shelter we were able to provide helped those crippled by the flash flood to begin walking again.